csaden/csaden.github.io/datavis/_posts/2015-08-16-How-Bad-Is-Your-Commute.md

     <img src='../assets/datavis/ratherWork.png' style='max-width:48%'>
 </div>

 Both of the graphics could be improved dramatically and for two very different reasons.
 I think the first graphic suffers from poor styling while the second graphic could be improved by choosing a different visual encoding.
-The [visual encoding](https://www.udacity.com/course/viewer#!/c-ud507/l-3068848585/m-3095208720) is how a datum is represented visually be it a point in space, the length of a bar, a color, or in this case the area of a circle.
+The [visual encoding](https://www.udacity.com/course/viewer#!/c-ud507/l-3068848585/m-3095208720) is how a datum is represented visually.
+The visual encoding could be a point in space, the length of a bar, a color, or in the case of the second graphic the area of a circle.
 I'll explain what I find troubling in each of the graphics, and then I'll present my remake at the end of this article.

 ### Styling Choices